-Used in combination, domains and roles make it possible to control access and allow tasks based on the application, business department, or user.
-For example, network managers can be allowed to configure all operation variables, whereas the application and server owners can be allowed only to monitor and take specific virtual servers in and out of service for maintenance without risk to other IT configurations.
+Used in combination, domains and roles let you control access and allow tasks based on the application, business department, or user.
+For example, network managers can be allowed to configure all operation variables, whereas the application and server owners can be allowed only to monitor and take specific virtual servers in and out of service for maintenance, preventing risk to other IT configurations.

 All user access to Cisco ANM is secured.
-Between the user's web browser and the Cisco ANM server, 128-bit full encryption SSL2 is used, so that authorized users can monitor, activate, and configure Layer 4 through 7 services remotely, even through firewalls.
-During login to Cisco ANM, users are authenticated either by local accounts created on Cisco ANM or (preferably) remotely by TACACS+ or RADIUS remote authentication.
+Between the user's web browser and the Cisco ANM server, 128-bit full encryption SSL2 is used, so that authorized users can transparently monitor, activate, and configure Layer 4 through 7 services remotely, even through firewalls.
+During login to Cisco ANM, users are authenticated either by local accounts created on Cisco ANM or (preferably) remotely by TACACS+, RADIUS, or Lightweight Directory Access Protocol (LDAP) or Microsoft Active Directory remote authentication.